Domestic Hostile Environment First Aid Training (D-HEFAT)®

 Mask Donning Practice

-The idea of the D-HEFAT Course was conceived on paper in 2017 and finalized in 2018 by Photojournalist and Safety Trainer, Chris Post.
+The idea for the D-HEFAT Course was conceived on paper in 2017 and finalized in 2018 by Chris Post, a photojournalist and safety trainer.

-Chris worked with other US based experts and highly respected international HEFAT trainers to craft a course that was specific to the threats for domestic / non-combat areas.
+Chris collaborated with other US-based experts and highly respected international HEFAT trainers to develop a course tailored to the specific threats in domestic / non-combat areas.